PawelBocian/Bounce-Floating-Edition/README.md

 Whole controll procedure is based on Keyinput Class which is observing our active keys.
 While pressed or released horizontal and vertical acceleration of player velocity is changed depends on key type.
 At every level gravity is different.
 Player can also pause the game using `SPACE_BAR`.
 Unfreezing game also at pressing `SPACE_BAR` again.

 ### Config.ini file
 In this project we use Config.ini file and ini4j library.
 Congif file includes paths to every type GameObject graphics.
-Value of graviti etc is included in other file called "LevelX.txt" where 'X' is number of level.
+Value of gravitation etc is included in other file called "LevelX.txt" where 'X' is number of level.

 ### Level loading
 Levels are loaded by special Handler method loadLevel().Struct of Level.txt file is :